go-masonry/docu-web/content/fx/pattern/_index.md

 ### Usage

-Now suppose you want to log every time you alert someone.
+Now, suppose you want to log every time you alert someone.
 All you need to do is

 1. Add a `log.Logger` dependency to `notifierDeps` struct.